 - Incidental costs such as engraving, packing or shipping are not included in the $25 limit.

-- Gifts costing $4.00 or less that have your business name permanently engraved on the item, and which you distribute on a regular basis are not considered gifts for purposes of the $25 per person limit.
+- For purposes of the $25 per person limit, do not consider gifts costing $4.00 or less that have your business name permanently engraved on the item and which you distribute on a regular basis.

 - Publication 17, Your Federal Income Tax for Individuals